z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 {{< figure src="Figure6.4.svg" title="Figure 6.4 Changing the website’s theme color in the configuration file to \"#DC2626\"" >}}

 Another important feature is support for CSS concatenation.
 Hugo can easily merge multiple CSS files into one for release, but we cannot concatenate images.
 In the resources  for  chapter  6,  you  will  find  the  file  additional.css.tpl  (https://github
 .com/hugoinaction/hugoinaction/tree/chapter-06-resources/05).
 We can place this file in the assets folder for consumption.
 Then we can concatenate it using resources.Concat.
 Note that resources.Concat needs valid mime types to work.
 Therefore, we will use index.css and not index.css.tpl for the concat API.
-The follow- ing listing uses this API to allow loading multiple CSS templates via a single call.
+The following listing uses this API to allow loading multiple CSS templates via a single call.

 {{< details title="Listing 6.32  Using the concat API (layouts/partials/index.css.html)" open=true >}}
 ![Listing6.32](Listing6.32.svg)